RetroGamerStuff/n64rgb/advancedRGBmod/README.md

 ##### [1]
 For now, support for 6k LEs FPGAs (EP4CE6E22 and 10CL006YE144) has been discontinued.
 They are to small for an OSD menu implementation due to the small amount of block RAM.
 I will try to get it fit in future.

+##### [2]

+Experimental feature which might not be compatible with all PAL games.
+Please report incompatibilities on GitHub!

 ##### [3]

 Not available if the filter adddon is used as HSYNC and VSYNC are shared outputs with F1 and F2 (filter selection)

 ### In-Game Routines (IGR)